AlbaXIII/build.mt/README.md

 ### Known Bugs & Issues

 **Reply Form**
-As part of the build detail view, the initial plan was to include a secondary reply form rendered within the comment form to allow users to reply to single instances of comments and create mini-threads.
+As part of the build detail view, the initial plan was to include a secondary reply form rendered within the comment form section to allow users to reply to single instances of comments and create mini-threads.
 I implemented the following BgReply model within bgbuild\models.py;

     class Bgreply(models.Model):
         """